maciakl/109Site/readme.markdown

 To setup the environment:

-    gem install nanoc adsf
+    gem install nanoc
     npm install
     bower install

 Usage
 ---

 The actual work files are in `contents`.
-Bower dependencies and static files are in `static`.
+Bower dependencies and static files are in `components`.
+You will need to use grunt to copy these into the `contents` directory for `nanoc` compiling.
 To build a local copy to `dist` use:

     rake build